 This helps us determine whether an offer is worth completing or not.
 If you complete an offer a few times, your actual profit will vary but should closely match EV over time.

 In order to calculate the EV of an offer, we consider the long term maths rather than short term wins and losses.

 To help with this long-term mindset, we need to work out if an offer is worth completing by calculating the EV.

 As I’ve already mentioned, you are not guaranteed to win with casino offers.
 However, in the long-term, we can use the expected value to turn the maths to our advantage.

 As you may know, every casino game has a house edge.
 This is shown as a percentage and ranges from blackjack (0.5%) to roulette (2.5%) and slots (say 5%).
 This figure can be used to calculate the return to player (RTP) which is basically the flip side of the house edge.

-RTP is the percentage of money a player should expect to win back in the long term.
+As we looked at above, RTP is the percentage of money a player should expect to win back in the long term.

 To calculate RTP, simply take 100 and minus the house edge.
 For a slot, the RTP is 95%.

 With a 95% RTP, you should win back £95 on a stake of £100.
 This is a common RTP on slots but you should expect the highest RTP on blackjack.